vives-mechatronics/mlops4ecm-workshops/generative-ai/01-first-language-model/README.md

 Gemma 3 comes in different sizes — from fast and lightweight to large and powerful.

-You can find the full list here:
+You can find the list of Gemma models here:

 🔗 [https://ollama.com/library/gemma3](https://ollama.com/library/gemma3)

+Use `ollama list` to see which models are already downloaded on your machine.

 Try running different versions by typing: